 Petroglyph National Monument protects one of the largest petroglyph sites in North America.
 It features designs and symbols carved onto volcanic rocks by Native Americans and Spanish settlers 400 to 700 years ago.

 There are four different hiking trails in Petroglyph National Monument.
-There are three trails where you can view petroglyphs.
+On three of the trails, you can view petroglyphs.
 The other trail takes you around a group of volcanoes on the west side of the Rio Grande Valley.
-The trails range in length, from one to four miles roundtrip, and in the degree of difficulty, from easy to moderately strenuous.
+Trails at Petroglyph National Monument range in length, from one to four miles roundtrip, and in the degree of difficulty, from easy to moderately strenuous.
 Trail guides for each trail system are available at the Petroglyph National Monument Visitor Center.

 We hiked three of the trails during our stay at Kirtland Air Force Base FamCamp.